 Evan was a quiet, gentle soul – but with a mischievous smirk when adventure was afoot.
 He would light up at the prospect of board game nights or sugary treats.
 Evan was a genuine individual who will be missed by so many for his fun-loving nature and kindness.
 Evan's generosity followed him in death, by choosing to help others through the gift of organ donation.

 Please help us in celebrating Evan’s life on Saturday, May 11 at 1pm at St. Mary’s Catholic Church in Warroad, MN.
 Interment by Helgeson Funeral Home.

-To send flowers to Evan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Evan S. Parkhouse, please visit our floral store.